SELECTION OF QUESTIONS AND ANSWERS

 — Name and Country Withheld

-Taking a chi kung healing course for one year at the Holistic Health Cultivation Centre in Kuala Lumpur, is the best chance for Albert's employee to survive his cancer.
+Attending an Intensive Chi Kung Course is the best chance for Albert's employee to survive his cancer.
 Not only he will overcome from cancer, he will also find life more meaningful.

 As healers, having the heart of parents for patients, we tell patients the choices available.
 We must also have the sincerity and courage to do so.
 But we leave it to patients to make their own choice.
 It is their lives.